 Townsend, a junior, leads the Tigers pitching

-staff in victories, including two of the
+staff in victories, including two of the team's

-play to lead Texas Southern by two full
+lead Texas Southern by two full games.

 Jackson State opened the season with an